manwar/python-guide/unit-testing.md

     executing test_2
     PASSED

-There is another way you can use test fixture using the decorator `@pytest.mark.usefixtures()` as we see below
+There is another way you can use test fixture using the decorator `@pytest.mark.usefixtures()` as we see below:

     @pytest.mark.usefixtures("setup")
     def test_2():